100HnoMeuNome/insecure-pizza-coffee/ASM-SETUP.md

 1. Ensure sufficient traffic is being generated
 2. IAST requires the application to execute the vulnerable code paths
-3. Check IAST sampling rate in `.env`
+3. IAST uses default sampling settings optimized by Datadog

 ### No Data in Datadog UI